 Nothing is as changeable as the weather.
 Therefore, it is important to be prepared for rain and heat at the same time during the El Mirador Guatemala trek.
 In the evening it can cool down a bit but it will not get really cold.
 Also keep in mind that the El Mirador Guatemala helicopter tour is weather sensitive.
 If it is very cloudy, the helicopter may not be able to take off.
 In that case you will have to wait until the weather is better.

-What to bring to the El Mirador Guatemala trek – packing list
+El Mirador Guatemala trek – packing list

 - Good hiking shoes